tobiasraabe/tobiasraabe.github.io/content/blog/distribute_r_conda.md

 default ([here](https://mran.microsoft.com/documents/rro/multithread) are some benchmark reports and information on how to set the number of threads used).

-Installing a basic R interpreter from MRO is as simle as typing
+Installing a basic R interpreter from MRO is as simple as typing

 ```bash
 $ conda install --channel r mro-base